devlaming/mgreml/README.md

 Notice that the option `--no-var-genetic` cannot be combined with `--rho-genetic` and/or `--genetic-model`.

+Finally, please note that for models constraining correlations and genetic variances in such fashion, the standard errors can be highly misguiding!
+E.g. if genetic variance is constrained to be equal to zero so then is the resulting heritability estimate, which then in turn has a standard error of zero.
+But this zero standard error has little practical meaning.
+Intuitively: if we force the estimator of heritability to equal zero, the estimator will always yield zero with no sampling variability.
+More formally: so-called regularity conditions break down, messing up the asymptotic theory.

-### Factor coefficients and variance components
+### Factor coefficients

-In case you estimate a model using `mgreml`, either according to some specific structural model (e.g. using `--genetic-model`) or the default fully saturated model we started with, `mgreml` can report the factor coefficients (i.e. the estimated effect of each factor on each trait) by using the `--factor-coefficients` option.
-Unless `--no-se` is used, the `--factor-coefficients` option not only reports the estimated factor coefficients, but also the complete covariance matrix of those estimates. :warning: This covariance matrix may grow very large for large *T*.
+In case you estimate a model using `mgreml`, either according to some specific structural model (e.g. using `--genetic-model`) or the default saturated model we started with, `mgreml` can report the factor coefficients (i.e. the estimated effect of each factor on each trait) by using the `--factor-coefficients` option.

+#### Poor identification diagnostic

+In addition to the estimated coefficients, the `--factor-coefficients` also reports the standard error of each estimated coefficients, as well as a diagnostic indicating if the standard error of that coefficient is unreasonably high, which is indicative of poor model identification.
+Unreasonably high is here defined as a standard error in excess of the standard deviation of the corresponding trait (after correcting for the relevant fixed-effect covariates).

+To put this diagnostic into perspective: in an ordinary least squares context where we are interested in the effect of some regressor *X* on outcome *Y*, the estimated coefficient for that regressor only has such an extreme standard error if *X* (after partialling out the other regressors) is highly unstable (i.e. with a squared sum less than or equal to one), thus constituting a poorly identified coefficient.

+Although we here look at latent factors rather than observed regressors, in our experience, such a high standard error of an estimated path coefficient in `mgreml` is typically also indicative of poor model identification, in which case you should consider reformulating your model (e.g. with fewer factors and/or fewer free path coefficients).

+:warning: please keep in mind that this diagnostic does not necessarily flag all cases of poor identification.
+E.g. there may be models that are poorly identified, were the standard error falls only marginally below the threshold that our diagnostic uses.
+In the end, model identification is the responsibility of you, the user.
+The diagnostic just provides some small guidance in that process.

+In addition to standard errors,  `--factor-coefficients` also returns the complete covariance matrix of those estimates in a separate file. :warning: This covariance matrix may grow very large for large *T*.

+Please notice that if `--factor-coefficients` is combined with `--no-se`, the standard errors, diagnostic for large standard erros, and the covariance matrix of estimated coefficients are all NOT reported.

 E.g. the command